shaikhfurquan/url_shortener_app/README.md

 ## Overview
 The URL Shortener App is a simple web application that allows users to create shortened URLs for long web addresses.
 This project provides an API for creating shortened URLs and redirecting users to the original URLs.

+## Features
+- Shorten long URLs with ease.
+- Option to specify a custom shortened URL.
+- Clean and user-friendly interface.
+- Responsive design for better usability across devices.

+---

+## Usage
+1. Enter the **Original URL** in the input field.
+2. Provide a custom **Shortened URL**.
+3. Click the "Shortener" button to generate the shortened link.
+4. Use the displayed shortened link to redirect to the original URL.

+---

+## Tech Stack
+- **Frontend**: HTML, CSS, JavaScript
+- **Backend**: Node.js, Express
+- **Database**: MongoDB (if applicable for URL storage)

+---

 ## Available APIs
 - [1.
 Create Shortened URL](#1-create-shortened-url)
 - [2.
 Redirect to Original URL](#2-redirect-to-original-url)